snoyberg/keter/README.md

   the config file and reload nginx.
 Also handles management of the pool of open ports to be assigned.

+* TempFolder: Wipes out a folder on startup, then assigns random, unique folders inside it on request.

 * App: Started with a path to an app bundle.
 Unpacks into a random folder inside the temp folder, gets a random port, starts a Process, updates Nginx, and waits for commands.
 Accepts two commands: reload and terminate.